cockroachdb/docs/cockroachcloud/quickstart.md

 ## Learn more

 This page outlines the quickest way to get started with CockroachDB.
-For information on other options that are available when creating a CockroachCloud Free (beta) cluster, see the following:
+For information on other options that are available when creating a CockroachCloud Serverless cluster, see the following:

-- To create a free cluster with other configurations (e.g., a different cloud provider or region), see [Create a CockroachCloud Serverless Cluster](create-a-serverless-cluster.html).
+- To create a free cluster with other configurations (e.g., a different cloud provider, region, or monthly budget), see [Create a CockroachCloud Serverless Cluster](create-a-serverless-cluster.html).
-- To connect to a free cluster with other options (e.g., a CA certificate or different SQL user) and connection methods (with an application or [CockroachDB compatible tool](../stable/third-party-database-tools.html)), see [Connect to a CockroachCloud Serverless Cluster](connect-to-a-serverless-cluster.html).
+- To connect to a free cluster with other options (e.g., a different SQL user) and connection methods (with an application or [CockroachDB compatible tool](../stable/third-party-database-tools.html)), see [Connect to a CockroachCloud Serverless Cluster](connect-to-a-serverless-cluster.html).
-- For information about how to connect securely to your cluster (recommended), see [Authentication](authentication.html).
 - To watch a video walkthrough of connecting to a cluster, see [How to connect to CockroachCloud and Import Data](https://www.youtube.com/watch?v=XJZD1rorEQE).

 Next steps: